SVA Alumnus Steve Birnbaum’s Instagram Is a Living Map of Music History

 The concept of @thebandwashere is so straightforward that it can obscure how involved the work behind it can be.
 Birnbaum draws his source imagery and inspiration from his own library of books and records, online searches, music magazines from his 1990s upbringing, and his years spent living in New York City.
 As far as locating image origins, Google Maps is a vital resource, although its documentation only dates back to 2007.
 Clues from signage, tour dates, contact sheets, and other ephemera also aid in the detective work, along with shoe-leather scouting.

-“I was trying to find this Madonna photo and I could kind of gauge from when the photo was taken, 1982, the path that she would have walked,” he says.
+“I was trying to find this Madonna photo, and I could kind of gauge from when the photo was taken, 1982, the path that she would have walked,” he says.
 “There’s this one spot that I can’t find, but I know it’s got to be in the vicinity of all these other places that I found within this two- to three-block radius.
 I know they walked there.
 They probably went there.
 It’s got to be somewhere.
 Or maybe it’s gone now?”

 Birnbaum is working on the cover of the Wu-Tang Clan’s 1993 debut, Enter the Wu-Tang (36 Chambers).
 He has revisited the site several times, trying to tweak his point of view within the photograph to perfection.
 He’s also considering a Bruce Springsteen image that took place in New Jersey at sundown, which offers the additional challenge of trying to match the waning daylight of the original.